isukces/cs2php/README.md

 C# to PHP compiler package

+There is only short description of the project.
+Please read http://www.cs2php.com/how-to-begin.htm before you start using cs2php.

 ###Translate existing C# code into native PHP code###

 Three scenarios have been prepared for translation process: